MahAbdulKhaliq/Projects/PHP+Javascript/HangmanGame/readme.txt

 If you want to run this on a web browser, please visit: https://csunix.mohawkcollege.ca/~000788833/HangmanGame/.
 If you are concerned about password security, please do not use your real password for the sake of testing.

 This project requires a personal server to run (I used XAMPP as it provided a version of phpMyAdmin); as such, the connect.php may need to be adjusted to allow for access within your internal database.

+Sample .sql database files can be found within the db folder and can be implemented into your phpMyAdmin.

 ---